rstacruz/bootstrap-practices/Readme.md

 # Bootstrap practices

-:construction: This document lists down the things I've learned when working on Bootstrap projects.
+This document lists down the things I've learned when working on Bootstrap projects.

+> Also see [rscss](http://rscss.io/), a Reasonable system for CSS stylesheet structure, which perfectly complements this document.

 <br>